 Money in Croatia – ATM:s

 If you use a regular debit card or credit card, you’ll likely be charged by your bank.
 The standard fees range from 3.5 Euros to 5 Euros per withdrawal + currency exchange fees.
-This can easily be avoided by using a card without atm fees, such as the Revolut card, or any other travel card.
+This can easily be avoided by using a card without atm fees.

 Using an ATM in Croatia is pretty straightforward, and when you insert a foreign debit or credit card, you’ll get instructions right away in English.
 There are plenty of ATM:s in Croatia.
 Just remember to use an ATM connected to a real bank.